 To flush, ensure your Sea-Doo is levelled and you’re using an appropriate and specialised cleaning agent diluted in clean fresh water (from your hose is fine).
 You need to find the flush port (this should be indicated on your user manual) and attach your hose to the fitting before beginning the water flow.
 Start the engine and idle before turning on the hose.
 Let the flush go for around four minutes, but be careful not to run too long and risk damaging the carbon seals (that stop water getting into places it shouldn’t).
 Once over, turn water off, shut down the engine and disconnect the hose, in this order.

-Your Sea-Doo’s oil changes should occur every 50-100 hours (after the 10-15hrs first service), or after one year of use (whichever comes first) .
+Your Sea-Doo maintenance should include oil changes, and these occur every 50-100 hours (after the 10-15hrs first service), or after one year of use (whichever comes first) .
 Sea-Doo SPARK can continue for 100 hours, while all other models need an oil change after 50.
 It’s important to use high-quality marine-grade oil for your PWC to ensure you get longevity.
 Low quality oil will either be chewed up too quickly, or could even damage your Sea-Doo.
-We use XPS semi-synthetic 5w40 oil, available in 1 litre or 4 litre bottles here (link to powerparts site)
+We use XPS semi-synthetic 5w40 oil, available in 1 litre or 4 litre bottles.

 Before you change the oil yourself, be sure to check with the user manual for your specific model.
 The Sutto’s Workshop can also assist with this during services if you need.